CU-ADCL/CU-DMU-Materials/technology_instructions.md

 ### DMUStudent.jl and Leaderboard

 DMUStudent.jl is the main package that will provide code for assignments and interaction with the Leaderboard.
+Documentation can be found at https://github.com/zsunberg/DMUStudent.jl

+The leaderboards for the "Challenge Problems" from each homework assignment can be found at dmuleaderboard.com

 ### Editing Julia Source Files